gc-na/gc-na.github.io/_posts/2021-10-31-OCV_AOCV_POCV.md

 ---
 layout: post
-title: OCV, AOCV, POCV, PVT, CPP, CRPR란?
+title: OCV, AOCV, POCV, PVT, CRP, CRPR란?
 On Chip Variation
 subtitle: What is an OCV, AOCV, POCV and PVT in vlsi?
 tags: [STA, Primetime, OCV, process]
 comments: true